lsainzvillalba/lsainzvillalba.github.io/_posts/2023-08-29-intracerebralhemorrhage.md

 ---
 Spontaneous intracerebral hemorrhage in a comatous patient

-# In progress ...

 ### HISTORY:
 <div style="text-align: justify"> 76 year old female who is brought to the emergency room due to a sudden loss of conciousness requiring intubation.
-CT radiographic findings were consistent with a left peri-insular acute hemorrhage.
+CT radiographic findings were consistent with a left insular acute hemorrhage.
 The neurological exam before intubation revealed a Glasgow Coma Scale 8 (O2 V2 M5) with symmetric and reactive pupils, no abnormal brainstem reflexes, left sided plegia including face and left Babinski response. </div>

 ### DIAGNOSTIC STUDY:
-<div style="text-align: justify"> Emergent CT scan showed ... midline, edema, location . </div>
+<div style="text-align: justify"> Emergent CT scan showed a large acute hemorrhage centered in the left insula with slight surrounding edema and large mass efect with a 3mm midline shift at the level of the pineal gland. </div>

 <style>
   video {